Tips for biking in the rain

-The no. 1 essential garment for a rainy day is undoubtedly a raincoat.
-You ought to pick a tight-fitting rain jacket rather than a baggy one that can produce a parachute effect, which will hamper you from moving forward.
+First, the no. 1 essential garment for a rainy day is undoubtedly a raincoat.
+You ought to pick a tight-fitting rain jacket rather than a baggy one.
+The latter can produce a parachute effect, which will hamper you from moving forward.
 Also, a raincoat with reflective patterns or neon stripes would make you more visible in the rain.

 Apart from keeping your feet dry, your hands also need keeping warm to maintain core temperature.
 Apparently, the hands are exposed to the extremities of the weather the most as they are fixed and open to the elements on your handlebars.
 If they get wet, or worse, start to feel frozen, you’ll struggle during the ride.
 To prevent this circumstance, waterproof gloves are crucial in the rain.
 Some cycling gloves are so thick that they might hinder your bike control.
 So, choose a pair of gloves that can keep the rain out but still allow you to maintain dexterity with the brakes and gears.
 You can always layer your gloves, with a thin waterproof layer and then an inner layer for colder days.

 Now you’ve got your body covered up against the rain; your bike needs taking care of, too.
 It is highly recommended that you equip your bike with bright lights and reflectors to the front, rear and even sides of it.
-The point is to make yourself as noticeable as possible in the downpour so that other road users can see you easily at all angles.
+The point is to make yourself as noticeable as possible in the downpour.
+Thereby, other road users can see you easily at all angles.

 Moreover, fenders or mudguards are essential as they prevent all that filthy water on the road from splashing up onto your legs, back or even head.
-Longer fenders will keep some dirt and grit away from adhering to your chain and gears, maintaining the smooth run.
+Notably, longer fenders will keep some dirt and grit away from adhering to your chain and gears.
+This helps maintain the smooth run.
 Even if the rain doesn’t catch you, the roads remain wet afterwards.
 Hence, you can still get some dirt kick up whilst cycling post-rain.
 All in all, mudguards added to your bike will make your life a little less dirty and a little less wet moving forward.

 Ride carefully on the road